xitu/gold-miner/article/2021/the-different-types-of-browser-storage.md

 # The Different Types of Browser Storage

-#### Learn about the different tools available to you to save user data on your user’s browser

 ![[@kundeleknabiegunie](http://twitter.com/kundeleknabiegunie) unsplash.com](https://cdn-images-1.medium.com/max/2000/0*6UmrGOz0O2pvmwHT)

 Modern web browsers offer different options for storing website data on users’ browsers, allowing this data to be retrieved based on the need.
 This enables website owners to persist the data for long-term storage, save website content or documents for offline use, store user preferences, apply states, and more.